 This can include:

-As for formatting the rest of your resume, don’t forget to check out our other guides in this series including How to Write the Perfect Resume in 2021 and How to Choose the Correct Resume Format in 2021!
+As for formatting the rest of your resume, don’t forget to check out our other guides in this series including How to Write the Perfect Resume and How to Choose the Correct Resume Format!

 We have already covered the basics of what to include and how to format a basic reference – but what kind of information should be excluded from a reference on a resume.